GoogleChrome/web.dev/src/site/content/en/blog/slow-roads/index.md

 I've always considered the codebase for Slow Roads to be experimental, and as such have taken a fiercely agile approach to development.
 When working with a complex and rapidly-evolving system architecture, it can be difficult to predict where the important bottlenecks may occur.
 The focus should be on implementing the desired features quickly, rather than cleanly, and then working backwards to optimize systems where it really counts.
-The performance profiler in Chrome's web tools is invaluable for this step, and has helped me to diagnose some major issues with earlier versions of the game.
+The performance profiler in Chrome DevTools is invaluable for this step, and has helped me to diagnose some major issues with earlier versions of the game.
 Your time as a developer is valuable, so be sure you aren't spending time deliberating over problems that may prove insignificant or redundant.